 is an apparatus which, in its operation, is capable of emitting RF energy by radiation, conduction or other means in sufficient

 degree to cause harmful interference to radio communications.
 There are intentional radiators and there

 make the final cut in being classified as a full-fledged transmitter that would involve user FCC licensure.

 Electronic devices, rather, are reviewed for compliance with Part 15 standards before they can be advertised or sold in the United States.
 Read SEC.
 302 of the Communications Act.

-Part 15 apply to amateur operators?
+Q. How does Part 15 apply to

 primarily brings us benefits from lowered radio reception noise levels.
 The burden for Part 15 compliance is on the device advertiser/seller.
 We rely upon acquiring a device from a trustworthy seller as our assurance that

 August 24, 2017

 Supersedes all prior editions